-Holle Abee and her family love going on beach vacations in the South, and Longboat Key is their favorite beach destination by far.
+Holle Abee and her family love going on beach vacations in Florida.

 The sand at Longboat is soft and warm.
 It’s also wide even at high tide, so you never have to worry about not having enough room to spread out all your beach gear.
 At the edge of the sand are palm trees and flowering shrubs.

 Now for the best part: this place is beautiful!
 The water is the prettiest I’ve ever seen.
 It’s literally as clear as tap water.
 The colors are amazing, too.
 In the shallows are pale shades of glowing emerald, and where the water is deeper, it ranges from teal green to deep turquoise.
 Also, we’ve never seen any floating bits of grass or seaweed in the water at Longboat Key.
 In fact, we rarely even see any fish, crabs, or other critters in the Gulf waters at the island beaches.